 So basically, decent English is generally necessary for professional coaches to work with their teams.
 The extent to which they need to speak the local language varies, but I think generally it does behoove a coach to learn it.
 The same could actually be said of NCAA coaches who work in strongly ethnic communities.

 Salary & Income – Professionals

-I was told that German head coach annual salaries are generally in the €30s.
+I was told in 2014 that German head coach annual salaries were generally in the €30s.
 Call that about $39k-$50k or £24k-£32k based on exchange rates at that time.
 Assistants are in the €15k-€20k range (about $20k-$26k, £12-£16).
 This may not sound like all that much.
 It’s important to keep in mind, though, that coaches are generally provided with housing and transportation by the club.
 That’s worth quite a bit.
 It’s commonly suggested that people pay roughly 1/3 of their take-home pay on housing alone.
-It’s pretty easy to imagine a car being another 10%.
+It’s pretty easy to imagine a car being another 10%+.

 Let’s say a coach takes home 70% of their salary after taxes, etc. Someone making €35k would take home €24.5k.
 Housing would be worth about €8k, with the car another €2.5k, so that coach in Germany would have an effective take-home pay of just over €35k, which would be about €50k pre-tax.
 This equates to about $65k (£40k).

 Given that the German professional leagues rank in about the middle of the pack among, the implication is that coach pay is probably a bit lower on average in lesser leagues and higher in the bigger ones.
 I think I worked out that my annualized salary equivalent in Sweden was about $40,000.
 I was only contracted for 8 months, though, so knock 33% off that.